piotrduszynski-besolve/ee-calculator-nestjs/README.md

 - I'll decide to skip ASCII art implementation
 ### 7 Add multiplication and division(30 minutes)
 - Some problems with tests that throws exception for Infinity.
 - There was a need to add Infinity handling for dividing by zero.
 It's how it works in Math.js.
-I need to  read about it
+I needed to  read about it
 - Concentration was not so good as at the beginning

 ## Retrospective